-For the majority of us, an "ought" can help us to just bite the bullet and get on and do the forgiving we need to do, but with some abuse survivors, we need to be much more gentle, if we are not to collude with those forces from their past.
+For the majority of us, an 'ought' can help us to just bite the bullet and get on and do the forgiving we so need to do, but with some abuse survivors, we need to be much more gentle, if we are not to collude with those forces from their past.
 We need to have far more patience, and encourage them to be more patient with themselves, as together you look to and trust in God.

 It also doesn't help if we have become so disturbed by their pain that we view forgiveness as some way to cram the lid back on the abuse in order to lessen either their pain or ours.
 Acknowledging the pain and integrating it, is often part of the forgiveness journey.
-The first step of the forgiveness journey is often to acknowledge that "this happened", "this mattered", "this hurt" and "this left damage".
+The first step of the forgiveness journey is often that 'this happened,' 'this mattered,' 'this hurt' and 'this left damage.'

 I know I have written some options for you below, but in practice I have found it is best to err on the side of saying too little.
 Too often the more we say, the more we shame.
-It can help to offer them more choices and fewer lectures.
+It can help to offer them more self-selecting choices, and fewer lectures.

-The following collection of different ways to use words, diagrams and video clips might stimulate you to think of even better ideas of your own.
-This batch is mainly for Christians and not every example will be suitable for every survivor.
+Below is a collection of different ways of using words, diagrams and You tube clips which might stimulate you to have even better ideas of your own.
+This batch is mainly for Christians but not every example will be suitable for every survivor.

-a.
-If a survivor is one who was crushed with "guilt" and "oughts", why not ask them if they would like to read, ponder or rewrite the following prayer to better express their experience.
+a) If a survivor is one who was crushed with 'guilt' and 'oughts,' why not ask them if they would like to read, ponder, or rewrite this prayer to better express their experience.

 Then they might read it out loud as a prayer and take it home to use again.

-Jesus, I often feel like a very small boat in monstrous mountainous seas.
-You have told me about this harbour of forgiving others where the waves are much smaller.
-I want to tell you again that I am also committed to getting to that harbour.
+Jesus I often feel like a very small boat in monstrous mountainous seas.

+You have told me about this harbor of forgiving others where the waves are much smaller.
+I want to tell you again that I am also committed to getting to that harbor.
 That is my aim, and I am prepared to contribute my puny paddling to at least keep this boat aiming in that direction, even if it seems a long way off.

-I can trust you because you also struggled with really hard stuff and got to the calmer waters of forgiving others.
+I can trust you because you also struggled with really hard stuff - and got to the calmer waters of forgiving others.

 Help me not to beat myself up when another wave of unforgiveness or rage crashes over me.
 Then I feel so helpless and guilty.
 It is as if for a while I am sucked back into those old days where everything is terrible and all my fault again.

 Remind me that you are the strong deep current underneath this tossed about boat and underneath these temporary waves.

 Remind me that You are, with love and understanding, steadily taking me closer to my goal.
-As once again I bring this boat around to face towards that harbour, remind me that it is your goodness that will bring me home.
+As once again I bring this boat around to face towards that harbor, remind me that it is your goodness that will bring me home.